mart505/211210-CS-LSH-Duplicate-Detection/README.md

 # 211210-CS-LSH-Duplicate-Detection

-This repository includes the code for a duplicate produt detection method which uses LSH to increase scalability.
+This repository includes the code file for a duplicate product detection method using agglomerative clusterig and LSH to increase scalability.

-Everything can be run from the file
+Everything can be run from the file "211210 CS LSH Duplicate Detection".
+One needs to change the file location of the data, in line 21.

-Underneath all functions, one finds the code to be run, including the following hyperparameters:
+Underneath all functions, one finds the code that executes the programme.
+Here, one can tweak the following hyperparameters:

 numhashfunc = 200   # min hashing
 bands = 100         # lsh